Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

-By rigidity we may assume that the linearizations of $\dbar$ at $u_\lambda$ and $w_\lambda$, restricted to $\Hi_{2,\mu}[u_\lambda]$ and $\Hi_{2,\mu}[w_\lambda]$, respectively, are either both injective or both surjective, and without loss of generality we will assume the former.
-From Section \ref{sec:stabsign} it then follows that it is enough to prove the following result to get that the capping orientations of $u_\lambda$ and $w_\lambda$ coincide.
+By rigidity we may assume that the linearizations of $\dbar$ at $u_\lambda$ and $w_\lambda$, restricted to $\Hi_{2,\nu}[u_\lambda]$ and $\Hi_{2,\nu}[w_\lambda]$, respectively, are either both injective or both surjective, and we will assume the former.
+The case of surjective problems are treated in a similar fashion.